 - Past winners of the Michael G. Wells Competition or the Kuzneski Innovation Cup (collectively the Pitt Student Ventures Challenge) are not eligible to compete.

 - Applications are to be submitted using the online application by 12:00 noon EST on May 15, 2020.
 Please note that only responses to the required questions will be reviewed; additional materials and attachments are not permitted.
 For team-based ideas, all team members must meet eligibility requirements indicated above.
 All team members contact information should be listed on one application form.

 - The Innovation Institute is not responsible for technical problems resulting in submissions not being received.

 - Entries will be reviewed by a panel of judges on the basis of innovation, feasibility, market potential and student motivation/dedication.

-- Finalists will be notified by Friday, June 27, 2017.
-All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held October 18, 2017 at Alumni Hall, 5pm-7pm.
+- Finalists will be notified by June 26, 2020.
+All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held October 14, 2020.
 Finalists will also participate in business and presentation development workshops.